sczerwinski/kotlin-util/README.md

 Implementation differences:

-* `toOptional` has been replaced with `getOrNull` – Kotlin uses its own null-safety mechanisms
+* `toOption` has been replaced with `getOrNull` – Kotlin uses its own null-safety mechanisms
 * `exists` has been replaced with `any` – Kotlin convention
 * `forall` has been replaced with `all` – Kotlin convention
 * `foreach` has been replaced with `forEach` – Kotlin convention
+* implemented additional functions: `filterNot`, `filterNotNull` – Kotlin convention

 ### `Try`